 A day after the Dan Le Batard/Deadspin Hall of Fame ballot fiasco, the Baseball Writers' Association of America has now issued an official statement and announced Le Batard's punishment for turning his ballot over to Deadspin readers.

-Le Batard — a sports columnist at the Miami Herald and an ESPN personality — let Deadspin readers decide his ballot, saying he felt his vote was worthless because he didn't know which players used PEDs and which didn't.
-The BBWAA, which governs the Hall of Fame's selection process, was none too pleased.
-In response, it has permanently stripped Le Batard of his Hall of Fame vote and suspended his membership for one year.
+Le Batard — a sports columnist at the Miami Herald and an ESPN personality — will be permanently stripped of his Hall of Fame vote and have his membership suspended for one year.
 Here's the full statement from BBWAA president La Velle E. Neal III:

 This isn't a huge surprise.
 Le Batard said he expected to lose his Hall of Fame privilege when he was revealed as the voter who gave his ballot to Deadspin.
 Appearing on The Dan Patrick Show on Thursday, Le Batard said he'd do the whole thing differently if given another chance.